guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

   <img src="./assets/plane-naked.png" align="middle" width="80%">
 </p>

-Something important to keep in mind is the coordinate system, which is relly important actually.
-Every 3D engine has their own coordinate convention and –as a friend of mine says– humans have spent too many hours trying to figure out what's the actual system.
+Something important to keep in mind is the coordinate system (which is really important, actually).
+Every 3D engine has their own coordinate convention and –as a friend of mine says– *humans have spent too many hours trying to figure out what's the system of each engine*.
 And as you may remember from school, the most important thing of a coordinate system is that you reference everything to one main system and are strictly coherent with it.
 In our case, we will assume that the plane lays on the `x-y` plane of the system, and the `z-axis` points up in the world.
 This is commonly called *right–hande positive `z`*, which means if you apply the [*right-hand* rule](https://en.wikipedia.org/wiki/Right-hand_rule) in a rotation from the `x-axis` to the `y-axis`, your thumb will point in the direction of the `z-axis`.

 <p align="center">
   <img src="./assets/plane-coords-cam.jpg" align="middle" width="80%">